vlinx-io/NativeImageAnalyzer/README.md

 native-image-analyzer[.sh/.bat] <path>
 ```

-**Due to the need to look up function names in the backend, Internet connection is required， and this query may take some time to complete.**.
+**Due to the need to look up function names in the backend, Internet connection is required，and this query may take some time to complete.**

 For a detailed description of this tool,